manz/bm/README.md

 > Note: The decompressor outputs 0-sized files 60 for example, it needs further investigation to understand why.

-Add the rom at in the root directory named `bl.sfc` without copier header.
+Add the rom at in the root directory named `bm.sfc` without copier header.

 ```shell
 make decompress